Luminant Music accepts audio files in the following formats: MP3, WAV, OGG, and AIFF.

 If you purchased a full license key from us at any time, your license key is for the life of Luminant Music 2.x and we continue to honor that.

-If you purchased a subscription at any time, it will be honored until it expires.
+If you purchased a subscription, it will be honored until it expires.
 After expiration, you will have to purchase a new license.
 The one-time purchase model is far more affordable than the subscription model.

-If you are still having problems, please feel free to contact us through this website or email@example.com.
+If you are still having problems, please feel free to contact us at email@example.com.
 We are glad to help.

 No, if you have already installed the Luminant Music trial, click the About icon, found at the top of the of the application, and enter the license key you purchased.